dzako/dbcp_proof/readme.rst

 assisted proof of a heteroclinic connection in diblock copolymer model (DBCP) as presented in the paper entitled

-*‚ÄúComputer-assisted proof of heteroclinic connections in the one-dimensional Ohta-Kawasaki model‚Äù*
+*ìComputer-assisted proof of heteroclinic connections in the one-dimensional Ohta-Kawasaki modelî*

 by Jacek Cyranka and Thomas Wanner